-The purpose of the attendance policy is to manage attendance in a fair and consistent manner.
+The purpose of the attendance policy is to manage attendance in a consistent manner.
 Regular attendance and punctuality are important elements in our efforts to maintain excellent customer service and patient satisfaction.
 Being part of a team requires that each person be in the right place at the right time.
 When staff meets their obligation to report for work punctually, the burden of work is not passed on to co-workers or delayed.
-Reworking assignments or schedules to accommodate absences/tardiness represents inefficiency and negatively impacts our goals for our employees and the community.
+Reworking assignments or schedules to accommodate absences/tardiness represents inefficiency and negatively impacts the Agency's mission, vision and values.